shankarpandala/nd00333_AZMLND_C2/README.md

 # Key Steps
 ## Service Principal
-Service Principal is created using Azure Cli as shown below
+Service Principal is created using Azure Cli as shown below using the azure cli commands provided in the lessons
 ![Service Principal](./images/service-principal.png)

 ## Dataset